ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

 -----------------------------

 1. Introduce ``-XPatternSignatures``.
 With ``-XPatternSignatures``, we would allow type signatures in patterns.
-These signatures could mention type variables, but their scope would be limited to only that very signature.
+These signatures could mention in-scope type variables as variable occurrences, but could not bind type variables.

-2. Introduce ``-XPatternTypeVariables``.
-With ``-XPatternTypeVariables``, any type variables bound in a pattern signature would remain in scope over the same region of code that term-level variables introduced in a pattern scope over.
-This implies ``-XPatternSignatures``.
+2. Introduce ``-XPatternSignatureBinds``.
+With ``-XPatternSignatureBinds``, any out-of-scope type variables written in a pattern signature would be bound there and would remain in scope over the same region of code that term-level variables introduced in a pattern scope over.
+This extension is on by default (but is useless without ``-XPatternSignatures``).
+   (This point is actually not a change, but is a part of accepted proposal `#285`_.)

 3. Introduce ``-XMethodTypeVariables``.
 With ``-XMethodTypeVariables``, type variables introduced in an instance head would scope over the bodies of